The Most and Least Obese States in America—Ranked!

 Known for its plush snow and hike-worthy mountains, Vermont residents are clearly tapping their natural resources to shed off the pounds.
 Just under 25 percent of those living in the Northeastern state are obese, earning them the title of the sixth trimmest state in the nation.
 However, it's not all good news: Cases of heart disease and obesity-related cancer cases in Vermont are anticipated to trend upward in the coming years, according to the report.

 Not only are California's older residents among the leanest in the nation, a 2013 CDC report found that California was among one of the 18 states that experienced a decline in obesity rates among 2- to 4-year-olds from low-income families.
-It’s celebs are fit, too, thanks to diet experts—learn their secrets in our new story: Diet Experts Share Their #1 Tip for Weight Loss!
+Its celebs are fit, too, thanks to diet experts that share their #1 weight loss tip!

 Massachusetts has the highest rate of insured residents in the nation so it makes sense that they'd be among the trimmest.
 Despite the fact that their statewide obesity rate has risen 6.9 percent since 2011 from 16.4 percent to 23.3, Massachusetts is still holding onto one of the lowest ranking spots.